 Continuing Care and Levels of Treatment

 Annually, we reassess your child to determine if he or she still needs our care.
-If it is determined that your child no longer needs our services, Ascent Children’s Health Services will create a formal discharge plan that includes all of your child’s continuing care needs.
+If it is determined that your child no longer needs our services, Ascent Children’s Health Services in Arkansas will create a formal discharge plan that includes all of your child’s continuing care needs.
 Some children may transition from our day program to our outpatient therapy program or from our outpatient services into school-based treatment.
 We’ll continue to assess your child’s progress and visit the home at a scheduled time to help ensure your child is maintaining his or her progress.